(1) This section applies if it appears to the court—

 (a) that the company does not meet the requirements for re-registration as a public company, and

-(b) that it is impractical or undesirable to require it to take steps to do so.
+(b) that it is impractical or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.